raspberrypilearning/storytime/en/step_2.md

 If you need to download and install Python, you can find it at [rpf.io/pythonoff](http://rpf.io/pythonoff){:target="_blank"}.

-In the starter project, you should see a single line of code
+In the starter project, you should see a single line of code:

 ```python
 from random import choice